yangping4271/parakeet-mlx/README.md

 An implementation of the Parakeet models - Nvidia's ASR(Automatic Speech Recognition) models - for Apple Silicon using MLX.

-> Currently only for Parakeet TDT models.
-Support for additional Parakeet model variants is planned.

 ## Installation

 Using [uv](https://docs.astral.sh/uv/) - recommended way: